f-droid/fdroid-website/_docs/Update_Processing.md

 ### Detecting<a name="Detecting"></a>

-There are various mechanisms in place for automatically detecting that updates are available for applications, with the `Update Check Mode` field in the metadata determining which method is used for a particular application.
+There are various mechanisms in place for automatically detecting that updates are available for applications, with the `UpdateCheckMode` field in the metadata determining which method is used for a particular application.

-Running the `fdroid checkupdates` command will apply this method to each application in the repository and update the `Current Version` and `Current Version Code` fields in the metadata accordingly.
+Running the `fdroid checkupdates` command will apply this method to each application in the repository and update the `CurrentVersion` and `CurrentVersionCode` fields in the metadata accordingly.

 As usual, the `-p` option can be used with this, to restrict processing to a particular application.